Skipping rope: Leg over

 Also known as a Crougar.
 Hook one arm under the adjacent leg while performing a basic jump.
 Some find the non-dominant-leg version easier.

 Awesome Annie (swish)

 Alternates a leg over and a toad without an intervening open jump.

 Frog (donkey kick)

 From a handstand, return to the feet, and clear the rope.
 A more advanced version turns the rope during the descent.

 TJ

 A triple-under combination where the first 'jump' is a side swing, the middle jump is a toad, and the final jump in the open.

 Mic release / mamba release

 One hand the handle for side swings and recatches.
 Continuous side-to-side releases form the mamba patterns.
 First demonstrated by Mike Fry in 2004.

 Mamba release

 One hand lets go of the rope, which is swung on one side, then pulled over to the other side, and back and forth.
 After a number of swings, the rope is recaught.
 Jumping can continue throughout.

+Flick

+Involves momentarily releasing one handle of the rope and throwing it between the jumper's legs.
+The rope is then pulled back to the front, caught by the released hand, and the jumper resumes skipping.

+Chinese Wheel

+Two jumpers each hold one handle of two ropes.
+The ropes are turned so that the jumpers alternate their jumps, with the right hands moving together followed by the left hands.
+Each jumper must coordinate their timing to jump their rope without tripping while the other is in midair.